pablocabrera85/p2-browser/readme.md

 ## Building and running p2-browser locally

-As of 2013-11-11, p2-browser Java WebStart Launcher appears to be broken on all recent versions of Java.
 To build and run p2-browser as a standalone RCP application

 * Make sure a recent version of JDK is installed and available on PATH
 * If you don't already have Maven, download [latest version of Maven](http://maven.apache.org/download.cgi) and